crowdagger/crowbook/guide/arguments.md

 (or `crowbook -s <FILE>`)

-This argument allows to give `crowbook` a single Markdown file.
+This argument allows you to give `crowbook` a single Markdown file.
 This file can contain an inline YAML block to set some book options.
 Inline YAML blocks must start and end with a line containing only `---` (three dashes).
 E.g: